 Jim’s practice focuses on transactional commercial real estate, the preparation of financing legal opinions involving Delaware entities for properties throughout the United States, and the resolution of real estate title, claims, and land use issues.
 He also helps clients resolve day-to-day business and contract issues.
 Jim has litigation experience in all Delaware courts and has represented several international companies in the defense of asbestos tort liability for decades.

 Jim’s clients include Chevron U.S.A.
 Inc., Texaco Inc., Christiana Care Health Services, Inc., Fidelity National Title Insurance Company, Pettinaro Enterprises LLC, and Harvey Hanna and Associates, Inc. He has also served as director of several national corporations incorporated within the State of Delaware.
 For 30 years, Jim has represented The Salvation Army in real estate and business related matters.
 He also sits on its regional advisory board which meets monthly to discuss program planning, providing social services to people in need, and adult drug and alcohol rehabilitation.

-Jim is a frequent speaker and gives seminars in Delaware on property, title, and land use issues, including speaking at the School of Environmental Design in the Department of Community and Regional Planning of Temple University.
+Jim is a frequent speaker and gives seminars in Delaware on property, title, and land use issues, including speaking at the Tyler School of Art and Architecture, Division of City and Regional Planning and Community Development of Temple University.
 Jim served as a Lieutenant in the United States Naval Reserve on active duty from 1968 to 1971.